Matthew-Spina/Mathew-Spina.github.io/README.md

 ## portfolio website

-The porfolio site is mainly done I am tryiing to find a better way to disply the skills section. avialable at https://matthew-spina.github.io/Mathew-Spina.github.io/
+The porfolio site is mainly done I am trying to find a better way to disply the skills section. avialable at https://matthew-spina.github.io/Mathew-Spina.github.io/

 ## blog